-The vast majority of the Bodleian’s collection – including its maps – is stored off-site in closed stacks.
+The vast majority of the Bodleian's collection - including its maps - is stored off-site in closed stacks.
 Items are retrieved by request.
-Most orders are available by the next day for consultation in the Map Room.
+Most orders are available by the next day for consultation in the Weston Library.
+Requested maps may be retrieved from the reserve desk in the Mackerras Room on the First Floor.
 Readers who are travelling in from outside of Oxford are kindly requested to contact us by telephone or email a few days in advance to arrange the retrieval of items from storage.

-Readers may enquire about maps by email (email@example.com), by telephone (01865 287300), or in person at the Map Room enquiries desk in Selden End of Duke Humfrey’s Library.
+Readers may enquire about maps by email (email@example.com), by telephone (01865 287300), or in person at any of the enquiries desks in the Weston Library.

 Wherever possible, enquiries for maps should specify:

 - The map's content, i.e. topography, geology, hydrography, transport ...

 We are currently in the process of digitising our physical catalogue and deploying it on SOLO.
 Our aim is to complete this by the end of 2013.
 A small percentage of the collection is already catalogued on SOLO: approximately 5000 post-1850 sheet maps and atlases published after 1988.

 For comprehensive guidance on finding maps, please consult our LibGuide 'Finding Aids for Maps.'
 Our physical card catalogue is still being deployed to SOLO as fully digitised records.
 In the interim we can provide online access to scans of the original cards.
 The general arrangement is by map scale, but records for maps dated before 1851 and all atlases are arranged chronologically.

 In addition to the card catalogue, graphic indexes are available for most national map series, including our very extensive Ordnance Survey collection.
 Please ask for these at the enquiry desk.

 Accessions and map lists

 New items in our continually expanding collection are listed in the monthly accessions lists.